TempGenomics-RCN/website/conference.md

 * Participants in the Temporal Genomics Twitter Conference are invited to condense their current research into a ~5-7 tweet thread (1,400-1,960 characters).
 * Each presenter will be given thirty minutes (15 minutes for presentation tweets and a 15 minute "live" Q&A session).

-**If you are interested in presenting, please use this [Google Form](https://forms.gle/GPgAayoWPtYSvNa89) to submit your presentation title, a 200-word abstract, and other accompanying information.**

 Unsure what a Twitter conference is?
-Intrigued, but uncertain of how to present?
 Check out [this guide](https://jessicamdewitt.com/2018/02/12/aseh2018tweets-presenters-guide/) from the #ASEH2018 Twitter conference for more information on the general structure and types of presentations, or tweets, involved.

-If you have questions about the Temporal Genomics Twitter Conference, pleaase contact **René Clark:** rene.clark[at]rutgers.edu (@rene_delight on Twitter), or **John Whalen:** jwhal002[at]odu.edu (@WhaleTalez on Twitter).
+If you have questions about the Temporal Genomics Twitter Conference, please contact **René Clark:** rene.clark[at]rutgers.edu (@rene_delight on Twitter), or **John Whalen:** jwhal002[at]odu.edu (@WhaleTalez on Twitter).

 [TempGen Home Page](https://tempgenomics-rcn.github.io/website/)